 East Doncaster Secondary College was established in 1974 and is situated in the eastern suburbs of Melbourne.
-In 2020, the College has an enrolment of 1618 students, including 98 international students.
-We have 137 equivalent full time staff – 167 staff members: 4 Principal class, 122 Teachers and 41 Education support staff.
+In 2023, the College has an enrolment of over 1800 students, including 85 international students.

 We are proudly multicultural across over 40 nationalities, with a very successful international student program.
-41% of our students undertaking English as an Additional Language (EAL) study.
-With over 70% of our students having language backgrounds other than English, a strong focus for our College continues to be upon literacy improvement in all subject areas at all year levels.
+Over 40% of our students undertake English as an Additional Language (EAL) study.
+With over 74% of our students having language backgrounds other than English, a strong focus for our College continues to be upon literacy improvement in all subject areas at all year levels.

 Our student achievement data is excellent across a range of data sets and year levels.
 Our VCE results have been consistently excellent and our NAPLAN data indicates our students are strong performers in both Literacy and Numeracy.

-Our College values guide our behaviours and teacher response to behavioural concerns.
-We are striving to have our students taking greater responsibility in the classroom and becoming involved in how curriculum is addressed.
-We are consistently seeking to build leadership capacity in students via training and mentoring and this has resulted in a greater involvement in the Student Representative Council, the Senior and Middle School leadership teams, Captaincy of Home Groups, Houses, International Students, Sporting Teams, Debating, Music, Drama, Peer Support and Technical Support.
+We strive to have our students taking greater responsibility for their learning and greater agency in the way that they learn.
+We consistently seek to build leadership capacity in our students via specific development programs and mentoring and this has resulted in a greater involvement in the SLED team, the Senior and Middle School leadership teams, Captaincy of Home Groups, Houses, International Students, Sporting Teams, Debating, Music, Drama, Wellbeing, Peer Support and Technical Support

-In responding to our students needs, we have developed a Positive Education agenda – “Positive Futures”, in order to improve the quality of life of our students and all stakeholders in our educational community.
+In responding to our students needs, we have developed a Positive Education program “Positive Futures”, to improve the resilience, mindsets, self-regulation and connection of our students and all stakeholders in our educational community.
 We continue to be proud that our College embraces both social and cultural diversity and inclusion by being accepted as ‘lead school’ in the state-wide ‘Respectful Relationships’ program.

-Our extensive co-curricular programs have also offered multiple tiers of support and connection to our students.
-Sport, debating, academic competitions, music, performing and creative arts events cater for the diversity of student interest and provide a vast array of learning opportunities.
-Our College camps and outdoor education programs offer a range of experiences to East Doncaster students at all year levels.
+Our broad and extensive co-curricular program involving Sport, debating, academic competitions, instrumental music, performing and creative arts, Camps and Outdoor Education events cater for the diversity of student interest and provide a vast array of learning opportunities and connection for our student body in all year levels.

-The internationalising education agenda continues to be a prominent school focus.
-We aim to provide our students with opportunities to develop global knowledge and cross cultural understanding through our sister school relationships with Suzhou Caoqiao Middle School in Suzhou,China and Istituto Istruzione Superiore Biagio Pascal in Novara, Italy.
+We provide our students with opportunities to develop global knowledge and cross-cultural understanding through our sister school relationships with Suzhou Caoqiao Middle School in Suzhou,China and Istituto Istruzione Superiore Biagio Pascal in Novara, Italy.
 These include teacher and student exchange on a biennial basis.
 These are complemented with opportunities for students to participate in tours to NASA and World Challenge projects.
 We continue to provide opportunities for our students to develop an understanding of and connection with their community beyond the College gates.